‘Music gives a soul to the universe, wings to the mind, flight to the imagination and life to everything.’ Plato

 In 2018, our two A Level students Marco Cavaluzzi and Rebecca Barrow both went on to study Music at university in Bangor and London.
 In 2020, two of our GCSE Music students were accepted to LMA to study Music/Musical Theatre.

-One of our Year 11 students was awarded a place at the prestigious Royal Northern College of Music, where she currently studies piano as her primary instrument, violin as her secondary instrument, and piano duets, as well as general musicianship.
+One of our Year 11 students was awarded a place at the prestigious Royal Northern College of Music, where she studied piano as her primary instrument, violin as her secondary instrument, and piano duets, as well as general musicianship.

 During lockdown 2021, we ran a Musician of the Week Competition for students to submit performances in response to a given theme, in order to encourage students to continue their music making during lockdown as well as improve their mental health.
 This was very successful, with a large number of entries each week.

-In April, we ran a Composer of the Month Competition, where we selected 3 winners to complete a recording in our recording studio, become published on streaming platforms including YouTube and Spotify, and to be entered into the BBC Young Composer of the Year 2021.
+We added a Composer of the Month Competition, where we selected 3 winners to complete a recording in our recording studio, become published on streaming platforms including YouTube and Spotify, and to be entered into the BBC Young Composer of the Year 2021.
+In 2022, our Sixth-Form band released a song on Spotify and a Y11 student won a competition for Composition.

-We hope to return to local music festivals such as Wirral Music Festival and Chester Music Festival.
-In 2018, our Junior and Chamber Choirs were placed top in their respective classes at Chester Music Festival.
+We hope to eventually return to local music festivals such as Wirral Music Festival and Chester Music Festival.
+We are also collaborating with our local Music hub, Edsential.

 Our first event of the year is Weatherhead Unplugged in October.
 Weatherhead Unplugged has always been an extremely popular and successful event, which showcases our most talented singers and musicians.
 On average, between 70 – 90 students perform at Weatherhead Unplugged each year.
 Apart from some choirs and ensembles, the performances are entirely student led, and the repertoire includes a number of original songs written by our students.
 This event has had a huge impact on our numbers in extra-curricular clubs, as well as uptake at KS4 and KS5.